UKPLab/CARE/content-server/README.md

 This directory contains all files to serve the frontend website to the user.

 ## Architecture
-For an overview of the complete architecture, see docs/architecture.drawio\
+For an overview of the complete architecture, see ./docs/architecture.drawio\
-For view the file, you can use either the [PyCharm Plugin](https://plugins.jetbrains.com/plugin/15635-diagrams-net-integration) as well as the [Website](http://app.diagrams.net))\
+(You can use either the [PyCharm Plugin](https://plugins.jetbrains.com/plugin/15635-diagrams-net-integration) as well as the [Website](http://app.diagrams.net))\
 __Note:__ If you change anything on the structure, also update the architecture file!

 ## Installation